California moving forward with partisan redistricting effort to counter Texas' move

 The Thursday announcement marks the first time any state beyond Texas is officially wading into the mid-decade redistricting fight, kicking off a national standoff that could continue spilling into other states.

-The move is seen as a long shot for California Democrats, who face more complex legal and logistical hurdles than Republicans do in Texas.
+California Democrats face more complex legal and logistical hurdles than Republicans do in Texas.
 It’s not clear how voters would respond to the mid-decade effort after they voted to give the power of drawing congressional maps to an independent commission in 2010.
 In Texas, that power lies with the Republican-controlled Legislature.

 Some already said they would sue to block the effort, and influential voices including former California Gov. Arnold Schwarzenegger may campaign against it.